mcmagi/kq5cd-text-patch/README.md

   </tr>
 </table>

+## More Information ##

+If you have any interest in how I made this patch, feel free to watch my [YouTube series](https://www.youtube.com/playlist?list=PLnztmu4-lcrJ7UPuXMpiMfl0AOAU0wTFp) where I walk through modding the game.

+## Credits ##

+Thanks to sluicebox for providing decompiled [sci-scripts](https://github.com/sluicebox/sci-scripts/tree/main).

+And thanks also to the authors of magnificent [SCI Companion](https://scicompanion.com/), including the [Kawa-oneechan fork](https://github.com/Kawa-oneechan/SCICompanion).

+And lastly, thanks to the authors of [SCI Viewer](https://sciprogramming.com/scitools.php?id=2).

+This patch would not have been possible without these tools.

+## Disclaimer ###

+King's Quest is a registered trademark of Activision Publishing.
+This project is not affiliated with nor endorsed by Activision.
+You must own a legal copy of King's Quest V in order to apply this patch.

 ## Building ##

-You'll need to use [SCI Companion](https://github.com/Kawa-oneechan/SCICompanion/tree/master) to build and export the script files.
+You'll need to use [SCI Companion](https://scicompanion.com/) to build and export the script files.

 ### Script Files ###

 Copy the game files to the `kq5cd` directory.

-Compile the following files:
-* Main.sc
-* Interface.sc
-* TextMod.sc
-* Talker.sc
-* deathScript1.sc
+In SCI Companion, load the game from the `kq5cd` directory and compile all game scripts.

-Then export them to the `kq5cd/src` directory
+Then export the following scripts to the `kq5cd/src` directory
 * Main.sc -> 0.scr
 * Interface.sc -> 255.scr
 * TextMod.sc -> 300.scr